wilbowma/mttex/README.md

 * `todo` -- Normally, the `\todo` macro is omitted when the `omit` option is specified.
 This option prevents only `\todo` macros from being omitted.
-* `sigplan` -- This option enables old ACM/SIGPLAN specific features, such as `natbib` citation style.
-Don't use this if you're using `acmart`.
+* `sigplan` -- This option enables ACM/SIGPLAN specific features.
+Currently does nothing, since `acmart` handles this now.
 * `notitlecaps` -- This option disables automagic title-case in title and section headings.
 * `techrpt` -- This option enables features formatting a technical appendix, such as `\usepackage{fullpage}`.
 Do not use this option for submissions that are page limited, as it plays